TQ-15

 The TQ-15 (天鹊-15 (Tiānquè-15), lit.
-Sky Lark 15) is a gas-generator cycle rocket engine burning liquid methane and liquid oxygen under development by Landspace.
-The most recent version of the TQ engine family, the TQ-15A, is intended to power the second stage of LandSpace's upgraded Zhuque-2 rocket.
+Sky Lark 15) is a gas-generator cycle rocket engine burning liquid methane and liquid oxygen developed by Landspace.
+The most recent version of the TQ engine family, the TQ-15A, powers the second stage of LandSpace's upgraded Zhuque-2E rocket.

 History

 In October 2022, the construction of a fresh batch of ZQ-2 rockets was announced by LandSpace.
 A new variant of the TQ family of engines, designated as TQ-15A, was used in the second stage.
 The weight of the engine was reduced by 400 kg as a result of the elimination of the TQ-11 vernier thrusters, and vectoring is now done with a thrust vector control system that can angle up to four degrees.
 Additionally, the thrust will be enhanced and equipped with restart capabilities for greater mission profile flexibility.

+In March 2024, the first flight-ready TQ-15A was delivered for the assembly of Zhuque-2 Block 2.

+On November 27, 2024, an upgraded Zhuque-2E with a TQ-15A engine powering the second stage successfully placed 2 satellites into orbit.